Welcome to Movable Worlds

 How else can I show my support?

-If you’re a publisher, commission me to write, report, edit, or photograph.
-I’m always looking to explore different modes of storytelling too.
+If you’re a publisher, commission me to edit, report, write, or photograph.

 How this newsletter has evolved

-It started out as an experiment, and I hope it’ll continue to evolve freely.
 It first began in 2019 as an ad-hoc reporting diary, in which I shared unpublished fragments of human stories I found while on assignment, as well as haphazard lists of reading and culture recommendations.
-I posted only sporadically, with months-long gaps between letters.

-But amid the pandemic, I felt I wanted to be more intentional and expansive with this newsletter.
-I’ve since refined its mission statement and consolidated the archives, in separate categories, to better reflect the tweak in focus.
-Since June 2021, I’ve been publishing at least once or twice every month, and hope in time to build something of more consequence here.
+But amid the pandemic, I felt I wanted to be more intentional with the newsletter.
+I refined its mission statement and consolidated the archives, in separate categories, to better reflect the tweak in focus.

-In November 2021, I changed the overarching name of this newsletter to Movable Worlds, to better encompass everything I might conceivably want to do with it, and gave the name “The Great Affair” over to the guest section.
+In November 2021, I changed the overarching name of the newsletter to Movable Worlds, to better encompass everything I might conceivably want to do with it, and gave the original name, “The Great Affair”, over to the guest section.